CloudCommandos/exercises/virtual-cluster/README.md

 ---
 1. 5 Oct: Status update 1
 1. 12 Oct: Status update 2
+1. 19 Oct: Status update 3
-1. 19 Oct: End of exercise
+1. 26 Oct: End of exercise

 May the odds be ever in your favour.
 Good luck!